allthingslinux/infra/docs/setup/installation.md

 ### Development Tools

-Poetry automatically installs these, but for manual setup:
+uv automatically installs these, but for manual setup:

 ```bash
 # Code quality tools